nrwl/nx/docs/shared/migration/migration-angularjs.md

 Navigate around the application and see that things work.

+{% callout type="warning" title="Not using Gulp" %}
-> Your own project might not be using gulp.
+Your own project might not be using gulp.
 If you’re using webpack, you can follow the next section and substitute your own webpack configuration.
 If you’re using something else like grunt or a home-grown solution, you can follow the same steps here to use it.
 You’ll use the `run-commands` executor and substitute in the commands for your project.
+{% /callout %}

 ## Switching to webpack